-OMB NO: 1235-0002 Expires: 06/30/2017
+OMB NO: 1235-0002 Expires: 08/31/2020

-Worker Info ormation-Terms and Condition ons of Employment 1.
+Worker Infor mation-Terms and Condi tions of Employment 1.
 Place of employment: 2.
-Period of employment: From То 3.
+Period of employment: From 3.
 Wage rates to be paid: \$ per Hour Piece Rate \$ per 4.
 Crops and kinds of activities: 5.
 Transportation or other benefits, if any: Charge(s) to workers, if any: 6.
-Workers' compensation insurance provide led: Yes No Name of compensation carrier: Name and address of policyholder(s): 7.
-Unemployment compensation insurance provided: Yes No 8.
-Other benefits: Charge(s) 10.
-List any strike, work stoppage, slowdov are no strikes, etc., enter "None"): vn, or interruption of operation by employees at th ne place where the workers will be employed.
+Workers' compensation insurance provided :Yes No Name of compensation carrier: Name and address of policyholder(s): Person(s) and phone number(s) of person( s) to be notified to file claim: Deadline for filing claim: 7.
+Unemployment compensation insurance pro ovided: Yes No No 8.
+Other benefits: Charge(s) 9.
+For migrant workers who will be housed, th e kind of housing available and cost, if any : Charge(s) at the place where the workers will be employed.
+(If there are no strikes, etc., enter "None"): or interruption of operation by employees a it the place where the workers will be employed.
 (If there 11.
-List any arrangements that have been remade to workers.
-(If there are no such arra payment of a commission or other benefits for sales Name of Person(s) Providing This Informat ion: of employment be disclosed in a language comm in other languages to enable employers to satisfy the non to the workers.
-Contact the nearest office of the to disclose employment terms and condition ons in writing to migrant and day-haul workers upo gricultural Employers, and Agricultural Associations on recruitment, and to seasonal workers other than rmation collection contained In 29 CFR §§ 500.75-

-We estimate that it will take an average of 32 minutes to complete this collection of information, including the time to review instructions, search existing data sources, gather and maintain the data needed, and complete and review the collection of information.
-If you have any comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, send them to the Administrator, Wage and Hour Division, Room S3502, 200 Constitution Avenue NW, Washington, D.C.
+List any arrangements that have been made made to workers.
+(If there are no such arrangements) • the payment of a commission or other benefits for sales Name of Person(s) Providing This Information : employment be disclosed in a language co ertain other languages to enable employers to satisfy the mmon to the workers.
+Contact the nearest office of the to disclose employment terms and conditions day-haul workers upon request when an offer 500.76.
+This optional form may be used to dis in writing to migrant and day-haul workers of employment is made to respond to the in close the required information.
+Thereafter, a , Agricultural Employers, and Agricultural Associations upon recruitment, and to seasonal workers other than information collection contained In 29 CFR §§ 500.75-any migrant or seasonal worker has the right to have, upon escribed above.
+This optional form may also be used for existing data sources, gather and maintain the regarding this burden estimate or any other as e data needed, and complete and review th spect of this collection of information, include nation, including the time to review instructions, search e collection of information.
+If you have any comments ding suggestions for reducing this burden, send them to the shington, D.C.
 20210.
-Do NOT send the completed form to this office.
+Do NOT send the completed form